-Cora A. Alsante is the Leader of the Elder Law & Special Needs, Tax and Trusts & Estates Practices and is a member of the Firm's Executive Committee.
+Cora A. Alsante is a partner in the Elder Law & Special Needs, Tax and Trusts & Estates Practices and is a member of the Firm's Executive Committee.
 Ms. Alsante focuses her practice on estate planning, trusts, planning for the elderly and disabled, and estate and trust administration.
 She represents individuals and numerous assisted living and skilled nursing facilities.

 Ms. Alsante was instrumental in creating and establishing the Loretto Foundation Community Trust, a pooled supplemental needs trust, which benefits many seniors and disabled individuals in the community.